 My sister recently moved into a new apartment and she’s hunting for cool decorative items.
 She dug through her trunks and boxes of old stuff and found this wooden picture frame.
 The wood carving was quite delicate, but she found the black and gold colors outdated.
 It did not match her new home decorating style.
-Now, onto the whitewashed picture frame makeover.
+Now, onto how to whitewash a picture frame!

 Table of Contents